mjstealey/irods-galera-scripts/INSTALL.md

 Start the database with the `[galera]` configuration.

-1. Execute `/usr/bin/mysqld_safe --wsrep-new-cluster` on the cluster's first master node
+1. Execute `sudo /usr/bin/mysqld_safe --wsrep-new-cluster` on the cluster's first master node
 2. Bring up the other nodes in the cluster by executing
     - `sudo systemctl start mariadb.service`
     - `sudo systemctl start irods`